 Cleaning and dusting can go a long way to reduce airborne particles, but you should also avoid products that contribute to indoor air pollution.
 Many scented sprays and candles, for example, smell nice but can actually release harmful chemicals into the air.
 This won’t reduce outdoor or indoor smoke, but it will create a healthy haven for your lungs.
 Obviously, cigarette smoking and second-hand smoke is a big no-no indoors.

 Do Air Purifiers Work for Smoke Removal?Smoke is very difficult to remove.
 This is because it is made up of particulates and hundreds of gases or chemicals.

 Some air cleaners do a good job in removing smoke however most do not.
 Air purifiers need high efficiency air filters and a strong motor to be effective at smoke removal.
 HEPA filter based media filters particles while carbon activated filters remove gases.

 Air Purifiers for Clearing Industrial SmokeIf industrial smoke is a problem in your area, there is a good chance that you may have smoke seeping into your home.
 Fortunately, there are a few steps that you can take to reduce the amount of smoke in your home, and it starts with a high-quality air purifier for smoke.

-The EJ Air Purifier from Oransi is a great choice if you need to clean a larger area.
-This purifier, which is capable of cleaning a room up to 1,500 square feet, uses a medical-grade HEPA purifier that has a 17 rating on the MERV scale.
+The mod+ air purifier from Oransi is a great choice if you need to clean a larger area.
+This purifier, which is capable of cleaning a room up to 1,361 square feet with two air changes per hour.
 Despite its cleaning power, it has a quiet motor that delivers peaceful performance.

 If you want more options for cleaning smoke in your home, contact the team at Oransi today.
 We’ll help you make a great choice for maintaining healthy air and eliminating smoke in your home!